 |clopidogrel||Plavix||Acute coronary syndrome (ACS)||Initially one 300mg loading dose, then 75mg once daily; take with aspirin.
 CYP2C19 poor metabolizers: consider alternatives.|

 |Recent MI, stroke or established peripheral arterial disease||75mg once daily.

-CYP2C19 poor metabolizers: may need higher doses.
+CYP2C19 poor metabolizers: consider alternatives.

 |prasugrel||Effient||Reduce thrombotic CV events in patients with ACS, managed with PCI||Loading dose: 60mg once.
 Maintenance: 10mg once daily. <60kg: consider 5mg once daily.
 Take with aspirin (75mg−325mg daily)|